vorticist/os-demo/README.md

   - `kind load docker-image aiarkusnexus/opensource-demo-be:latest`
   - `kubectl apply -f dist/0000-network-setup.k8s.yaml`
   - `kubectl apply -f dist/0001-metallb-config.k8s.yaml`
-## Steps
+## Step by Step
 ### CDK8s IaC project setup
 The first thing we'll want to do is to [create a new CDK8S project](https://cdk8s.io/docs/latest/cli/init/).
+It will allow us to manage all of our kubernetes infrastructure as code, making it reproduceable and esier to manage.

-CDK8S is inspired by AWS' CDK, but was designed for managing infrastructure inside a k8s cluster using code.
+CDK8S is inspired by [AWS' CDK](https://aws.amazon.com/cdk/), but was designed for managing infrastructure inside a k8s cluster using code.
 It is not tied to AWS so it can be used with any other cloud provider or custom hardware as long as there is a k8s cluster accessible with kubectl.

-The recommended template for cdk8s is the typescript one, but for this demo we choose to work with go:
+The recommended template for cdk8s is the typescript one and I recommend that you stick to that, but for this demo we choose to work with go:
 ``` bash
 mkdir my-demo-folder
 cd my-demo-folder